Northern Vietnam Mountain Cycling Tour

 Siam Bike Tours would like to take you to the Vietnamese Yunnan highlands, the “roof of Indochina”.
 The northern border region of Vietnam has become an insider tip for cycling enthusiasts due to the greatly improved quality of its roads.
 Breathtaking pass roads lead past mountain ranges up to 3,000 m high and through large, lush rainforests.

-Following the philosophy of Siam Bike Tour, we always choose the best possible, locally available accommodation on the stages.
+Following the philosophy of Siam Bike Tours, we always choose the best possible, locally available accommodation on the stages.
 While it is mostly luxurious and cozy hotels or resorts, in more remote locations it will occasionally be simpler hotels or guest houses.
 Vietnamese cuisine is widely known to be very tasty and wholesome.
 In larger towns, French and colonial dishes are also available as options.
 For this tour we cooperate with an experienced and excellent local tour company.

-11 days | 10 nights | 8 stages from 35 to 126 km | Total 683 km | Total ascent 11,000 m | Rest day in Mai Chau
+10 days | 9 nights | 7 stages from 35 to 126 km | Total 555 km | Total ascent 9,050 m

-Tour Package: 85,000 THB
+Tour Package: 97,000 THB

 Tour Package incl.
-Single Supplement: 99,000 THB
+Single Supplement: 121,000 THB

 STARTS IN Hanoi